Bestiary-Builder/Bestiary-Builder/frontend/src/assets/documents/help.md

 ----
 ## Markdown Support
-Bestiary, Creature, and Feature descriptions support [Markdown Syntax](https://www.markdownguide.org/basic-syntax/), which will also import into Avrae that way usually.
+Automation, Bestiary, Creature, and Feature descriptions support [Markdown Syntax](https://www.markdownguide.org/basic-syntax/), which will also import into Avrae that way usually.
-A special case is made for Bestiary descriptions, where the first image will be displayed on the card in the Public, Personal, and Bookmarked bestiary list.